 Are There Risks Involved With Foam Rolling?

 While foam rolling can help relieve tension during pregnancy, it’s best to get cleared by your doctor first.
-Do not use a foam roller during your third trimester as there’s a chance that it can cause premature labor.
+Do not use a foam roller during your third trimester; there’s a small chance it can cause premature labor.

 Choosing a Foam Roller

-Here are some of the most common types of foam rollers that are available:
+Here are some of the most common types that are available:

-Textured Rollers: These rollers are the best option for those who want something that will help get rid of knots and muscle tension.
-Unlike the smooth variety, these ones come with ridges and knobs on the surface that work into the muscles.
+These rollers are the best option for those who want something that will help get rid of trigger points and muscle tension.
+They come with ridges and knobs on the surface that work into the muscles.

-Foam Massage Balls: These balls allow for precise pressure control.
+These balls allow for precise pressure control.
 They are best used for targeting specific muscle areas (particularly curved areas of the body).
-For instance, you can use them to roll away the knots in your shoulders.
+For instance, you can use them to roll away the knots on your shoulders.

-Want to get started with a foam roller?
-If so, you might want to ask a trainer for help at the gym.
-In the meantime, here are a few tips to get you started.
+If you’re a beginner, you can always ask a certified personal trainer for help at the gym.
+In the meantime, here are a few tips to get you started:

-- In the beginning, roll tender areas for 10 seconds.
-Gradually work your way up to 30 to 60 seconds
+• Roll tender areas for 10 seconds and gradually work your way up to 30 to 60 seconds

-Here are a few exercises that target different areas of the body.
-Why not give them a try with your foam roller?
+Here are a few exercises that target different areas of the body:

 1. Quad Exercise

-Do you work a desk job?
-If so, this exercise might be just what you need.
-By rolling out your quads, you’ll get your blood flowing, which can keep the muscles engaged.
-For the best results, focus on your quads one at a time—that will allow you to massage each side more thoroughly.
+Rolling out your quads will get your blood flowing, which will help keep your muscles engaged.
+For the best results, focus on your quads one at a time – that will allow you to massage each side more thoroughly.

 1. Place your forearms on the floor with your elbows aligned.
 Your shoulders and arms should be shoulder-width apart, parallel to your body.
 Put the foam roller under your quads.

 2. Brace your upper body.
-Slowly apply pressure onto the roller—you want to roll it until it moves above your knees.
+Slowly apply pressure onto the roller; you want to roll it until it moves above your right and left knee.
 From there, roll it in the opposite direction until it reaches your hip flexors.

-3. Continue rolling up and down for 30 seconds.
+3. Continue to roll back and forth for 30 seconds.
 If it’s your first time, you might want to start by doing it for 10 seconds.

 4. Hold the roller in position if you hit a tender spot.
 Gradually move the roller up and down to relieve muscle tension.